 Racial Equity & Justice

 We enact racial equity within our practices and pursue the understanding and advancement of racial justice to change the odds for Detroit youth.
-We define racial equity as a level playing field for Black, Brown, and all people of color within current systems and structures.
-We define racial justice as shifting power to those most negatively impacted by the way things currently are so that they may redesigns systems and structures to benefit all.
+We define racial equity as a level playing field for all people.
+We define racial justice as expanding power to those most negatively impacted by the way things currently are so that they may redesigns systems and structures to benefit all.

 Equity vs. Equality